stashed/stash/docs/concepts/crds/backupsession.md

 ## What is BackupSession

-A `BackupSession` is a Kubernetes `CustomResourceDefinition (CRD)` which represents a backup instance of the respective target pointed by a `BackupConfiguration` in Kubernetes native way.
+A `BackupSession` is a Kubernetes `CustomResourceDefinition`(CRD) which represents a backup run of the respective target referenced by a `BackupConfiguration` in a Kubernetes native way.

-When a backup schedule appears, the respective `CronJob` creates a `BackupSession` object.
+Stash operator creates a Kubernetes `CronJob` according to the schedule defined in a `BackupConfiguration`.
+On each backup schedule, this `CronJob` creates a `BackupSession` object.
 It points to the respective `BackupConfiguration`.
-Controller that runs inside backup sidecar (in case of backup through job, it is stash operator itself) watches this `BackupSession` object and start taking backup instantly.
+Controller that runs inside backup sidecar (in case of backup via jobs, it is stash operator itself) watches this `BackupSession` object and start taking backup instantly.

 You can also create a `BackupSession` object manually to trigger backup instantly.

->In this tutorial, we are going to use **host** word to indicate an entity (pod) whose data is backed up.
+>In this article, we are going to use **host** word to indicate an entity (pod) whose data is backed up.

 >- For `Deployment`, `ReplicationController` and `ReplicaSet`, backup process run in only one pod.
 This pod is referred as **host-0**.
 >- For `StatefulSet`, backup process run in all pods.
 In this case, **pod-0** is known as **host-0**, **pod-1** is known as **host-1**, **pod-2** is known as **host-2** and so on.